BOND REFERENDUM BASICS

 The updates fall into four general categories:

-Expanding and upgrading space for students: Proposed improvements include revamping Upper Elementary School (UES) into a true elementary school with a third-grade wing; expanding William Allen Middle School to include sixth grade and separate students by grade level; moving transportation operations out of Moorestown High School (MHS) to create space for innovative programming; and enhancing and adding athletic facilities.
+Expanding and upgrading space for students: Proposed improvements include revamping Upper Elementary School (UES) into a true elementary school with a third-grade wing; expanding William Allen Middle School to include sixth grade; moving transportation operations out of Moorestown High School (MHS) to create space for innovative programming; and enhancing and adding athletic facilities.

 Addressing aging systems and infrastructure: Proposed improvements include roof replacement, HVAC and boiler upgrades; masonry restoration and waterproofing.

-Enhancing safety and security: Proposed improvements include public-address and fire alarm system replacements; fencing, drainage and playground upgrades; and security upgrades that would enhance the effectiveness of locking down building spaces.
+Enhancing safety and security: Proposed improvements include public-address and fire alarm system replacements; fencing, drainage and playground upgrades; and alterations to enable lockdown capability of the South Valley multipurpose room.

 Improving campus parking and traffic flow: Proposed improvements, designed in conjunction with traffic consultants, include moving the bus depot, adding parking capacity and modifying driveways to enhance safety and reduce congestion.